-This year, the Canadian Tulip Festival celebrates the 20th anniversary of the Beijing-Ottawa “sister city” friendship.
+In 2019, the Canadian Tulip Festival celebrates the 20th anniversary of the Beijing-Ottawa “sister city” friendship.
 Beijing and Ottawa paired as sister cities in 1999, and in honour of our two decades of friendship, the 2019 official tulip, named the China-Canada Friendship Tulip, is the red-and-yellow triumph tulip, to represent our respective country’s colours in one glorious flower.
 The 2019 edition of the Canadian Tulip Festival also features Double Luck Fireworks with two reciprocal pyrotechnic shows, along with floating Dragon Boat Gardens and a vibrant Chinese Pavilion to create a stunning connection of cultures, set against the picturesque background of thousands of tulips at Commissioners Park and Dow’s Lake at the base of the iconic Rideau Canal.

 The Dutch experience

 Canadian Tulip Festival guides welcome you to tour the Royal Gift Tulip Bed and the Tulip Legacy Plaza and provide an overview of our Canadian tulip heritage, as well as our tulip legacy story.
 Explore the tulip gardens and enjoy the truly vibrant surroundings.
 Take time in the tulips and experience an explosion of over 1 km (over half a mile) of show-stopping, mass-planted tulips along the shores of Dow’s Lake.
 This display includes the Queen Juliana Gift Bed, where the Dutch gift of 20,000 tulip bulbs are planted.
 Nestled among hundreds of thousands of tulips is the Dutch Pavilion, which brings the heritage of yesterday into tomorrow, thanks to animated storytelling, and adds a touch of Dutch through treats, crafts and so much more.